 Cybersecurity Risk Assessments to Keep You Safe

-Here at Encompass IT Solutions, we have been witnessing more and more cybersecurity threats affecting Connecticut and Massachusetts business owners and law firms.
+Here at Encompass IT Solutions, we have been witnessing more and more cybersecurity threats affecting Connecticut and Massachusetts business owners.
 Due to the rising number of email hijackings, phishing attacks, and ransomware encryptions, our top cybersecurity specialists have put together an in-depth, hour-long Cybersecurity Risk Assessment, where we groom through your computers, servers, and networks to detect any security vulnerabilities.
 Afterward, our Cybersecurity Specialists compile the findings into an easy-to-read report, with a roadmap of the next steps to achieve the highest level of security possible.

 For law firms, we focus on CATIC and PII requirements to ensure that you’re up to standards.
 For medical firms, HIPAA and PCI Compliance requirements are taken into consideration.